-The assignee of the entire interest can revoke - the power of attorney of the applicant under the provisions of Rule 32.
+The assignee of the entire interest can revoke the power of attorney of the applicant unless an "irrevocable" right to prosecute the case had been given.

 Rule 32.
 Prosecution by assignee.
 The assignee of record of the entire interest in an application for patent is entitled to conduct the prosecution of the application to the exclusion of the inventor.